paypur/RP2040_USBHID_Ambient-Light-Sensor/README.md

 If you do not include all the required reports, the operating system will fail to enumerate the device properly.
 For reference, see the official [documentation](https://www.usb.org/sites/default/files/hut1_4.pdf) for the HID standard.
 I could not find a good reference for which reports are absolutely necessary for each sensor type, so I determined the required reports using some trial and error.

-I initially started this project in CircuitPython, but soon ran into limitations on circuitpython's ability to handle feature reports.
+I initially started this project in CircuitPython, but soon ran into limitations on CircuitPython's ability to handle feature reports.

 CircuitPython's HID implementation uses a polling-based buffer system.
 It stores incoming feature reports (SET_REPORT requests from the host) in memory buffers that must be checked repeatedly by the program.
 You can only queue one outgoing (device to host) report at a time, and there doesn't appear to be a way to check if the data in the buffer has been read by the host.